mucosal-immunology-lab/microbiome-analysis/README.md

 ### Splitting a phyloseq object for differential abundance analysis

 When we split up the phyloseq temporarily for investigation of [beta diversity](#beta-diversity), we saw that there appears to be some good separation of groups at days 7, 14, and 21 post-treatment.
-Therefore we will probably decide to do some differential abundance testing, and the `phyloseq_limma()` function above can handle this for us, as well as generate and save all of the relevant exploratory plots we will want initially to inspect the differences between groups.
+Therefore we will probably decide to do some differential abundance testing, and the `bio_limma()` function above can handle this for us, as well as generate and save all of the relevant exploratory plots we will want initially to inspect the differences between groups.

 Because lists are a great way to keep everything organised (and minimise the growing number of variables in your R environment), we will separate the `phyloseq` object into multiple subsets (one for each time point), and store these within a list called `input_data`, which itself sits inside a main list that will house both the input data and the results from statistical analyses of that input data &ndash; you may want to run several variations with different statistical thresholds or test variable combinations for example.
 By storing everything in a master list, you keep all the inputs and outputs together.